shadowwa/smarty.vim/README.markdown

-# Smarty plugin for Vim (syntax, indent and filetype)
+# Smarty plugin for Vim

+This plugin provides syntax highlighting, indenting and general filetype settings for the Smarty templating language.

 This is a fork of [Vim Script #1798](http://www.vim.org/scripts/script.php?script_id=1798) (see the original README below).